petrbouchal/czso/README.md

 #> 1 110080     Průměrná hrubá měsíční mzd… Datová sada obsahuje časovou řadu prům…
 #> 2 110079     Zaměstnanci a průměrné hru… Datová sada obsahuje časovou řadu počt…
 ```

+You could also search in descriptions or keywords which are also
+retrieved into the catalogue.

 We can see the `dataset_id` for the required dataset - now use it to get
 the dataset: